-- 10.1 The reference contingency shall be declared by Nodal Agency by 25th January before the start of each financial year (Format RAS3).
+10.1 The reference contingency shall be declared by Nodal Agency by 25th January before the start of each financial year (Format - RAS3).
 The review of reference contingency may be done by the Nodal Agency any time after the declaration.
-Accordingly, the figures of reference contingency would be revised and updated on the Nodal Agency website. - (Illustration: The reference contingency for financial year 2024-25 would be declared by 25th January, 2024) - 10.2 The assessment of the reserve requirement for SRAS on Year Ahead Basis would be declared by Nodal Agency by 25th January of the current year (Format RAS4) - (Illustration: The reserve requirement for SRAS in financial year 2024-25 would be declared by 25th January, 2024)
+Accordingly, the figures of reference contingency would be revised and updated on the Nodal Agency website.

+(Illustration: The reference contingency for financial year 2024-25 would be declared by 25th January, 2024)

+10.2 The assessment of the reserve requirement for SRAS and TRAS on Year Ahead Basis would be declared by Nodal Agency by 25th January of the current year

+(Format - RAS4)

+(Illustration: The reserve requirement for SRAS and TRAS in financial year 2024-25 would be declared by 25th January, 2024)

-10.3 The assessment of the reserve capacity requirement for SRAS on a three dayahead basis would be declared by the Nodal Agency on a daily basis by 1100 hrs (Format - RAS5)
+10.3 The assessment of the reserve capacity requirement for SRAS and TRAS on a three day-ahead basis would be declared by the Nodal Agency daily by 1100 hrs (Format - RAS5)

-(Illustration: The reserve requirement for SRAS for Friday would be declared by 1100 hrs on Tuesday)
+(Illustration: The reserve requirement for SRAS and TRAS for Friday would be declared by 1100 hrs on Tuesday)